Wealth Growth Timeline Simulator

 Common Oversights When Modelling Wealth

-A few things are worth considering before taking any simulation at face value.
+A few things are worth noting before taking any simulation at face value.
 Inflation quietly erodes purchasing power over long periods, so a large nominal figure in 30 years may feel smaller in real terms.
 Tax is another factor that varies enormously depending on individual circumstances.
 And return assumptions matter hugely — small differences in the expected annual return, compounded over decades, produce dramatically different outcomes.
 Trying a range of return scenarios, rather than anchoring to one optimistic figure, tends to give a more balanced picture of what the future could look like.

 Quick example